A playful and interactive sound-sculpture model of the water cycle.

 At the top of the Gurgle Splosher is the upper ‘cloud’ reservoir which is a large, clear tank filled with water.
 At the bottom is the ‘sea’ reservoir.
 Water is pumped from the lower to the upper reservoirs when needed, and can then take several routes back down through the system, as determined by the actions of the visitors.
 Many different water sounds are produced; rain, flowing streams, drips, sudden deluges, bubbles, splashes and of course Gurgles and Sploshes.
 These beautiful watery sounds will be mixed in with recordings of young people’s voices taken during workshops at schools in Mytholmroyd.

-Noisy Toys have been commissioned to build the Gurgle Splosher to represent Mytholmroyd in Landlines and Watermarks.
-The Gurgle Splosher will be built with the involvement of pupils from several schools in Mytholmroyd.
+Noisy Toys were commissioned to build the Gurgle Splosher to represent Mytholmroyd in Landlines and Watermarks.
+The Gurgle Splosher was built with the involvement of pupils from several schools in Mytholmroyd.
 Landlines and Watermarks has been commissioned by Calderdale Council and the Community Foundation for Calderdale.